THREAD-3-2/RKMK_Commutator_free_integrators/docs/ode.rst

 Analysis via transitive group action
 ------------------------------------

-In this section we show how to obtain the local representation of the vector field :math:`F\in\mathfrak{X}(M)` in terms of the infinitesimal generator of the transitive group action :math:`\psi`.
+In this section we show how to obtain the local representation of the vector field :math:`F\in\mathfrak{X}(M)` in terms of the infinitesimal generator of a transitive group action :math:`\psi`.
 We start by identifying the phase space :math:`M` with

 .. math::